Preface

 Installation

 For most major linux distros installation is easy with the one-liner install script.
-It install’s all dependencies and containerlab making it easy to get up and running.
+It installs all dependencies as well as containerlab itself.
+This makes it easy to get up and running on any system.

 See containerlab.dev for other supported platforms & install methods.